cpjobling/eg-151-textbook/eg_151/lectures/week1/index.md

 ### How is a Microcontroller Described?

-In summary, the final MCU classification shown in {numref}`mcu_architecture` represents some of categories under microcontroller architecture which are focussed around the system itself.
+In summary, the final MCU classification shown in {numref}`mcu_architecture` represents some of categories under microcontroller architecture which are focused around the system itself.

 There are further classifications as you move towards either the circuit design or the embedded system application.